-As editor-at-large of Marlin magazine and director of Marlin University, I've enjoyed the privilege of traveling to some of the best billfish hotspots on the planet.
-From Africa to Australia, and just about everywhere in between, I've experienced both the good and not-so-good aspects of overseas travel.
-And although the good times far outweigh the bad, you never truly know what to expect in some of the newly discovered destinations, and you can easily find yourself in some pretty laughable situations fishing-wise.
+As editor-at-large of Marlin magazine and director of Marlin Expeditions, I’ve enjoyed the privilege of traveling to some of the best billfish destinations in the world.
+From Africa to Australia, and just about everywhere in between, I’ve experienced both the good and not-so-good aspects of overseas travel.
+And although the good times far outweigh the bad, you never truly know what to expect in some of the newly discovered billfishing destinations, and you can easily find yourself in some pretty laughable situations fishing-wise.

 Ever since Sept.
 11 and the resulting security crackdown in our nation’s airports, traveling anywhere by plane means getting to the check-in counter at least two hours early and dealing with endless baggage hassles and interminably long lines at security checkpoints.
 And can anybody tell me why you’re required to take your shoes off and your computer out of its case at one airport and not at another?
 It just doesn’t make any sense and seems to get worse on every trip.

 But it’s not just the security issues that make traveling such a chore these days; the economic crisis over the past few years has sent ticket prices to some of our most popular fishing destinations soaring, and to make ends meet, the airlines keep cutting back on services for its passengers.
 Who would have thought that you would ever have to pay extra for checking in a bag or bringing a piece of carry-on luggage aboard?

 To help you make the most of your billfishing vacation, I’ve put together a list of my favorite places to wet a line that provide excellent numbers but don’t come with an extra side of hassle.
 Most of these spots are just a two- or three-hour flight from the United States and are listed in no particular order.

 Marlin Fishing in St. Thomas, U.S. Virgin Islands